zixi-liu/interview-ai-prototype/awesome-behavioral-interviews/feedbacks/30-Leaning No Hire.md

 ============================================================
 1. Real-Time Raw Notes (Interviewer's scratch notes)
-- Innovative tech approach
+- Interested in innovation, tech
 - Culture of learning/development
 - Follows specific projects
-- Impact in industry
+- Impressed by industry impact
-- Collaborative teamwork
+- Values teamwork, inclusivity
-- Inclusive culture
+- Eager to contribute skills
-- Unique perspective from background
+- Background in specific tech
-- Excited to contribute
+- Alignment with personal values
-- Values alignment (community, sustainability)
+- Lacks specific metrics/examples

 ============================================================
 2. Formal Interview Summary (for hiring committee)
 The candidate expressed a strong interest in joining the company due to its innovative technology and commitment to continuous learning.
-They highlighted admiration for the company's collaborative culture and specific projects that resonate with their professional goals.
-However, the response lacked concrete examples of personal contributions or measurable impacts, which are essential for a Junior-Mid level role.
-Overall, while the candidate demonstrated enthusiasm and alignment with company values, the vagueness in ownership and impact leads to concerns about their readiness for this competitive environment.
+They highlighted admiration for the company's collaborative culture and specific projects, indicating alignment with their professional goals.
+However, the response lacked concrete examples of personal contributions or measurable impacts, which are essential for demonstrating ownership at this level.
+Overall, while the enthusiasm is evident, the candidate did not sufficiently showcase their individual contributions or the scope of their experiences.

 ============================================================
 3. Strengths (Interviewer perspective)
-- Clear enthusiasm for the company and its mission
+- Clear articulation of interest in the company
-- Good understanding of company culture and values
+- Demonstrates enthusiasm for technology and innovation
-- Awareness of specific projects and technologies
+- Values teamwork and inclusivity
-- Strong alignment with personal values and professional goals
+- Shows awareness of company culture and projects

 ============================================================
 4. Areas for Improvement
-- Need to provide specific examples of personal contributions to projects or initiatives
+- Needs to provide specific examples of personal contributions to projects
-- Lacked measurable impact or metrics to support claims of value addition
+- Lacks measurable impact or metrics to support claims
-- More clarity on how their skills directly relate to the company's needs
+- Should clarify how their background directly relates to the role

 ============================================================
 5. Competency Ratings (use FAANG rubric)